 Most Agaws trace their genealogy that dates back from Emperor Mara Takla Haymanot, the founder and ruler of Zagwe Dynasty(916 – 919) and then until Emperor Harbai(1262 – 1270).
 The short list of Zagwe Dynasty rulers provided in the genealogy of Royal kings of Ethiopia is given in the table below.
 However, this table seems not complete compared to what Fidel Mekonen has provided.

-Therefore, it is quite easy to know whith whom the Blin people of Eritrea are associated with.
-Until today, their language, their culture and way of life , and their religious practice and social structure and customary laws are similar with those of the Agaws who are living in Ethiopia to this day.
+Therefore, it is quite easy to know with whom the Blin people of Eritrea are associated with.
+Until today, their language, their culture, and way of life, and their religious practice and social structure and customary laws are similar with those of the Agaws who are living in Ethiopia to this day.

-After the fall of the Zagwe Dynasty, new Agaw families were forced to flee in fear of persecution by the Amharas and migrated all along to the Senhit in search of secured place.
-The new comers settled there either by force where the indigenous people not strong enough to protect their land or their number was too small so that there was free land that allowed them to integrate without dispute.
-Nevertheless, there is no recorded or oral history that gives a clue about land dispute between the then new comers and indogenous that can potentially accuse the new comers as land grabbers.
+After the fall of the Zagwe Dynasty, new Agaw families were forced to flee in fear of persecution by the Amharas and migrated all along to the Senhit in search of a secured place.
+The newcomers settled there either by force where the indigenous people not strong enough to protect their land or their number was too small so that there was free land that allowed them to integrate without dispute.
+Nevertheless, there is no recorded or oral history that gives a clue about a land dispute between the then newcomers and indigenous that can potentially accuse the newcomers as land grabbers.

 Most Blin families recall their family genealogy starting from the 10thC.
-AC as most Blin speaking communities of Eritrea associate themselves with the Kushites families of Agaw, from Lasta.
+AC as most Blin speaking communities of Eritrea associates themselves with the Kushites families of Agaw, from Lasta.
 This gave them a lineage with the last kingdom of Agaw, known by historians as Zagwe Dynasty or Kingdom(916 – 1270).
-There is new genealogical studies about the Blin people which traces their lineage upto King Mirara
+There are new genealogical studies about the Blin people which trace their lineage up to King Mirara

 From this youtube, I tried to draw the family tree of Bet Tarqe.
-Similar family tree can be developed to the rest Bilen speaking communities.
+A similar family tree can be developed to the rest Bilen speaking communities.